-- -Functional anatomy of the kidney, function of the nephron.
-Glomerular filtration: general principles. - Processing of glomerular filtrate: reabsorption and tubular secretion, - -Control of osmolarity and sodium concentration of the extracellular fluid: general principles. - -Renal regulation of blood volume: general principles
+- Functional anatomy of the kidney, function of the nephron.
+Glomerular filtration: general principles. - Processing of the glomerular filtrate: tubular reabsorption and secretion, - -Checking the osmolarity and sodium concentration of the extracellular liquid: general principles. - -Renal regulation of blood volume: general principles